TreadSoftly/Projects/GhostProtocolSaaS_README.md

 # 🛠️ asdf: A Multi-purpose Toolkit

+## The script does not work fully intentionally (I whisper to myself🥴)
 ## Function: `asdf` 🧰
 The `asdf` function is a powerhouse, packed with utilities for various needs.
 Here's an insight into its offerings: